 |Leica Q Typ 116 (⇒ lft | rgt)||3680||no||3.0||1040||fixed||YES||2000||10.0||no||no|

 |Leica M Typ 240 (⇒ lft | rgt)||optical||no||3.0||920||fixed||no||4000||3.0||no||no|

 |Nikon D810 (⇒ lft | rgt)||optical||YES||3.2||1229||fixed||no||4000||5.0||12||no|

 Both the 645Z and the SL are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The 645Z replaced the earlier Pentax 645D, while the SL does not have a direct predecessor.

-So how do things add up?
+So what conclusions can be drawn?
 Which of the two cameras – the Pentax 645Z or the Leica SL – has the upper hand?
 Below is a summary of the relative strengths of each of the two contestants.